 Treatment for Gum Disease

-- Nearly half of all American adults suffer from some form of gingivitis.
-Almost 1-in-4 have advanced periodontal disease.
+Nearly half of all American adults suffer from some form of gingivitis.
+Almost one in four have advanced periodontal disease.
 Adult Dentistry can identify and treat these issues early.

 The deepening of gum pockets and subsequent gum recession creates the added problem of exposing more of the tooth’s surface to decay and deteriorating the tooth’s support system.
 In advanced periodontal disease, pathogens can invade the underlying bone and cause destruction.
 When this happens, the teeth loosen and, if left untreated, eventually fall out.